On the fixed points of the Ruelle operator

-Finally, by the Separation principle of Section \ref{section4}, a mean ergodic operator $T$ has a non-trivial fixed point if and only if its dual $R^*$ has a non trivial fixed point.
-By the arguments above this is the case precisely when $R$ is a flexible Latt\'es map. \end{proof}
+Finally, by the separation principle of Section \ref{section4}, a mean-ergodic operator $T$ has a non-trivial fixed point if and only if its dual $R^*$ has a non trivial fixed point.
+By the arguments above this is the case precisely when $R$ is a flexible Latt\`es map. \end{proof}

-The following corollary shows that if $T$ has a fixed point in $B(S_R)$ close enough to $B_0(S_R)$ in the Teichm\"uller distance, with respect to the Teichm\"uller norm, then $R$ is a Latt\'es map.
+The following corollary shows that if $T$ has a fixed point in $B(S_R)$ close enough to $B_0(S_R)$ in the Teichm\"uller distance, with respect to the Teichm\"uller norm, then $R$ is a Latt\`es map.

 \begin{corollary} Let $R$ be as in Theorem \ref{th.ThurstonMeanergodic}.
 Let $\alpha\in B(S_R)$ with $T(\alpha)=\alpha$ and $\|\alpha\|_T=1$ where $\|\cdot\|_T$ is the Teichm\"uller norm.
 If